 A 2021 Netskope Cloud and Threat Report found that the average company of 500-2,000 employees uses 805 cloud apps each month.
 That’s a whole lot of tools for employees to toggle through every day.
 Know what?
 It doesn’t have to be this way.
 Save time, improve collaboration, boost productivity, and bring all of your org’s favorite tools under one roof with hard-working Trello business tools instead.

-Trello Enterprise, made by Atlassian, has dozens of built-in features made for business teams, plus more than 200 free integrations and app add-ons (also known as Power-Ups) that you can align seamlessly with the tools you already use (such as Google Drive, Slack, Dropbox, and Atlassian’s document collaboration tool, Confluence.)
+Trello Enterprise, made by Atlassian, has dozens of built-in features made for business teams, plus more than 200 free integrations and app add-ons (also known as Power-Ups) that you can align seamlessly with the tools you already use (such as Google Drive, Slack, and Atlassian’s document collaboration tool, Confluence.)
 Together, like a streamlined superforce, they work together to keep teams focused and help you get the most out of Trello.

 1. Meet deadlines head-on with the built-in Calendar View